jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (4) `dat2fch a.dat a.fch -no 5 10`
 This is used for transferring natural orbitals (NOs) of CASCI/CASSCF.
 In this way, you tell the utility the beginning index and final index of NOs in .fch file, so that dat2fch can work correctly.

-NOTE: the recommended way is to firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the .inp file from .fch file.
-After GAMESS computations finished, you can transfer MOs from .dat back to .fch file.
-This procedure seems a little bit tedious, but it ensures an exact reproduce of energy in GAMESS.
+NOTE: `dat2fch` cannot generate a fch file from scratch, and a fch file must be provided and the MOs in it will be replaced.
+You should firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `*.inp` file using `fch2inp`.
+After GAMESS computations finished, you can transfer MOs from GAMESS back to Gaussian using `dat2fch`.
+This procedure seems a little bit tedious, but it ensures an exact reproduce of energy.

 This utility supports two types of basis functions: (1) pure spherical harmonic functions; (2) pure Cartesian functions.
 To transfer MOs from Gaussian to GAMESS, see [4.5.20 fch2inp](#4520-fch2inp).